open-cluster-management-io/policy-collection/community/README.md

     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-cluster-network-sample.yaml">Example of configuring the Cluster Network Operator with a policy:</a>  Use this policy to configure the network of your OpenShift Cluster.</td>
-    <td>See the <a href="https://docs.openshift.com/container-platform/4.5/post_installation_configuration/network-configuration.html#nw-operator-cr_post-install-network-configuration"> OpenShift Documentation </a> This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.</td>
+    <td>See the <a href="https://docs.openshift.com/container-platform/4.5/post_installation_configuration/network-configuration.html#nw-operator-cr_post-install-network-configuration"> OpenShift Documentation. </a> This policy is only valid for OpenShift 4.x and needs to be adjusted for the proper environment.</td>
     </tr>
   <tr>
     <td><a href="./CM-Configuration-Management/policy-deployment-sample.yaml">Example of creating a deployment object:</a> This example generates 5 replicas of `nginx-pods`. </td>